Dinhillel/faceball/README.md

+src folder;  ui component, screen,and nevagtion. functions folder - insex is a server taht fatch data  from api and save in firestore NOSQL Database.

 React Native Sports App — Highlights • News • Live Scores A  React Native mobile app with three core screens: Highlights, News, and Live Scores — and more screen inside. designed to deliver real-time sports content through a fast, scalable, and engaging experience.